haxenme/nme/readme.md

 NME is a game and application framework that currently targets Windows, Mac, Linux, iOS, Android, BlackBerry, Flash, HTML5, while providing legacy support for webOS.

 Developers can create applications for all supported platforms with the same source code.
 The mobile and desktop targets are fully native -- no scripting language or virtual machine is used.
-This allows for greater compatibility with additional libraries and for ideal performance.
+This allows for greater compatibility with additional libraries and gives ideal performance.

-More information is available at http://www.nme.io
+Learn more about NME at http://www.nme.io

 Release Version